 When did you qualify?

 I completed a 3 year Masters Degree in Psychodynamic Counselling and Psychotherapy in 2003.
-I have undergone further training in Group Supervision and have regularly attended professional development training courses and events to maintain, improve and broaden my clinical knowledge and skills.
-I continue to do this on a regular basis.
+I am currently undertaking further study and Analysis at the Institute of Psychoanalysis to expand, maintain, improve and broaden my clinical knowledge and skills.

 What does Psychodynamically trained mean?

 It means I specialised in Psychodynamic theory during my training and believe that early experiences in our lives can continue to impact on here and now current experiences.
-I am skilled in listening for both conscious and unconscious communication either verbally or through the body.
-I have spent many years in my own therapy both individually and in a group.
+I am skilled in listening for both conscious and unconscious communication either verbally or via the body.
+I have spent many years in Psychoanalysis both individually and in a group and has been part of shaping me as a therapist..
 This has enhanced my capacity to be alongside you during your therapy and to not be sidetracked by any personal issues of my own.

 What about other theories?